 Supporting employees affected by terminal illness

-If you are told that an employee has been diagnosed with a terminal illness, encouraging an open dialogue with them is really important.
-Make sure they know their conversations will be kept confidential, and if they don’t feel comfortable speaking to their line manager, it may be more appropriate to speak to someone in HR or another senior member of staff.
+If an employee tells you they’ve been diagnosed with a terminal illness, it’s important to encourage open dialogue.
+Make sure they know their conversations will be kept confidential.
+If they don’t feel comfortable speaking to their line manager, it may be more appropriate to speak to someone in HR or another senior member of staff.

 If they’ve recently been diagnosed, they may not yet know how long they’ll carry on working, if at all.
-So, arranging regular catch-ups over this period of time will be valuable for both the employee and the employer, as their situation is likely to change.
+So, arranging regular catch-ups over this period of time will be valuable for you both.

 It’s also important to discuss whether they feel comfortable sharing the news of their situation with their peers.
-It may be something they want to do in their own time, or perhaps they’d like help with telling people in an appropriate way.
-Either way, make sure they know their decision is respected, and only when they give full consent, should the news be shared with others.
+It may be something they want to do in their own time.
+Or perhaps they’d like help telling people in an appropriate way.
+Either way, make sure they know their decision is respected.
+The news should only be shared with others when they give full consent.

-Whilst it’s necessary to have certain policies and procedures in place for unwell employees, it’s important to acknowledge that no two experiences will be exactly the same.
-And as mentioned, terminal illnesses affect people in different ways.
-So first and foremost, employers should treat employees as individuals and approach each situation with an open mind where possible.
-This will help ensure the employee feels valued and personally cared for, and enable your company to provide the most appropriate support for their specific needs.
+Whilst it’s necessary to have certain policies and procedures in place for unwell employees, it’s important to acknowledge that no two experiences are the same.
+First and foremost, employers should treat employees as individuals.
+Make sure you approach each situation with an open mind where possible.
+This will help the employee feel valued and enable your company to provide the most appropriate support for their needs.

-The same goes for the employee’s peers – not everyone will respond to a situation like this in the same way.
+Not everyone will respond to a situation like this in the same way.
 And for many employees, this could be the first time they’ve known someone with a terminal illness.
-Make sure they’re given the time they need to process the news, and acknowledge their individual needs where you can.
+Make sure they’re given time to process the news and acknowledge their individual needs where you can.

 Be flexible where you can

-Employees with a terminal illness are likely going to have regular medical appointments, and want to spend as much time with their loved ones as possible.
-If their health deteriorates they may also need more rest.
-Offering flexible working hours or the ability to work from home, when appropriate, can be beneficial to them as well as your business.
+Employees with a terminal illness are likely going to have regular medical appointments.
+They’ll also want to spend as much time with their loved ones as possible.
+If their health deteriorates, they may need more rest.
+Offering flexible working hours or the ability to work from home can be beneficial to them as well as your business.

 Provide clarity on their sick pay

 Most of these employees will need to take time off for treatment.
-Make sure they’re aware of the sick pay they’re entitled to, particularly if your company is able to make exceptions or adjustments to your standard policy to help their situation.
-Providing clarity around finances will help relieve additional stress and anxiety they have, and also enable them to make the right decision in terms of how long to remain working.
+Make sure they’re aware of the sick pay they’re entitled to, particularly if your company adjusts the standard policy to help.
+Clarity around finances will help relieve extra stress and allow them to decide how long to remain working.

 Provide an Employee Assistance Programme (EAP)

-Providing an EAP line can be particularly valuable to an employee with a terminal illness, as they’re likely to feel stressed, anxious or depressed at times, and may have financial worries if they have a family to provide for.
+Providing an EAP line can be particularly valuable to an employee with a terminal illness.
+They’re likely to feel stressed, anxious or depressed at times, and may have financial worries if they have a family to provide for.

-A full EAP comes as standard with Benenden Healthcare for Business, and it’s accessible 24/7 meaning employees can speak to a qualified counsellor any time they need some support.
+A full EAP comes as standard with Benenden Healthcare for Business.
+It’s accessible 24/7 so employees can speak to a qualified counsellor whenever they need some support.

 Regularly review their workload

 Regularly review the employee’s workload and responsibilities, as their situation is likely to change over time.
-Having an open discussion will help you understand what’s realistic and achievable and where adjustments should be made.
+Having an open discussion will help you understand what’s realistic and where adjustments should be made.

 Keep in touch

-If the employee needs to take a significant period of time off work, consider keeping in touch by sending them a card or making an occasional phone call.
-Checking in to see how they’re feeling and if there’s anything the company can do to help when they decide to return to work, will demonstrate that they’re a valued and supported member of the team.
+If the employee needs to take significant time off work, consider keeping in touch by sending them a card and making regular phone calls.
+Checking in to see how they’re feeling and if there’s anything the company can do to help, will demonstrate that they’re a valued member of the team.

-Going the extra mile to make life as comfortable as possible for a terminally unwell employee will not only help improve their quality of life, but it’ll be benefit your business too.
-If it’s seen that you’re not providing genuine and meaningful support at such a significant time in an employee’s life, it could cause irreversible damage to your company’s culture and staff morale.
+Going the extra mile to make life as comfortable as possible for a terminally unwell employee will not only help improve their quality of life, but it’ll benefit your business too.
+If it’s seen that you’re not providing genuine and meaningful support, it could cause irreversible damage to your company’s culture.

-On the other hand, showing that you genuinely care about your employees will encourage staff loyalty, engagement and morale – and it’ll be a glowing representation of a supportive workplace culture.
+On the other hand, showing that you genuinely care about your employees will encourage staff loyalty, engagement and morale.
+It’ll be a glowing representation of a supportive workplace culture.